AaronoKwok/foam-patrol2/README.md

 # Foam-Patrol

+## Overview

-This is a project created to aid beginner and intermediate surfers, as well as those who want to learn how to surf.
-Foam Patrol has an array of pages made using React Router, some of which include: retreats, online courses, and a number of surf spot conditions local to NorCal.
-The site is inspired by websites like [Barefoot Surf](https://barefootsurftravel.com/) and [Magic Seaweed](https://magicseaweed.com/).
+Foam Patrol is a site I created to connect people who enjoy the sport of surfing or want to get into it.
+It hosts surf forecasts, surf trips, and paths to surf tutorials.
+The site is inspired by websites like [Barefoot Surf](https://barefootsurftravel.com/) and [Magic Seaweed](https://magicseaweed.com/). 🤙

 Live: [Foam Patrol](https://foampatrol.netlify.app)